mauropelucchi/unibg_dev_course_2020/README.md

 Note: some sources contain errors on purpose, they will be solved during the lessons in class with the students.

+Some exercises are a selection of tasks and works collected from the series proposed by Prof. Giuseppe Psaila, Gerardo Pelosi at the University of Bergamo.
+Other exercises come from books (some not recent and of difficult attribution).
+Part of the proposals have been extensively revised by me.

 # Getting Started
 - [Hello World](https://github.com/mauropelucchi/unibg_dev_course_2020/blob/main/1_getting_started/hello_world.cpp)
 - [Sum](https://github.com/mauropelucchi/unibg_dev_course_2020/blob/main/1_getting_started/sum.cpp)